zeitspace/zeitbook-frontend/01-manifest.md

 # Create icon files

-- Create new icons inside the assets/icons
+- Create new icons inside the assets/icons, you should create icons for different screen sizes.
-- Add a reference for them on the `manifest.json` inside the icon list, like:
+- Add a reference for them on the `manifest.json` inside the icon list, see a example bellow:
 ```json
 {
     "src": "/android-chrome-192x192.png",